punyapatkha/gcp_terraform_01/README.md

  On Developing

-    script for initialize table in database
+    1.Script for initialize table in database
+    2.Installation Testing